 What Do I Need to Know?

 The person in therapy can use their first two or three sessions to decide if the therapist’s style is a good fit for their needs.
-Finding a therapist or counselor you are comfortable with is vital to success.
+Finding a therapist or counselor in New Jersey you are comfortable with is vital to success.
 It is important to talk about your therapist’s approach, the type(s) of therapy to be used, treatment goals, session length, limits to confidentiality and any other concerns.
 Evaluating your connection with your therapist will take some time as it is a new relationship and you may be sharing sensitive information that is uncomfortable to talk about.